Beyond the Pocket: A Large-Scale International Study on User Preferences on Bodily Placements of Commercial Wearables: Design Considerations for Usable Wearables

-\paragraph{Design Consideration 2: Smartphone availability during sports and throughout the day} Our findings show that smartphone placement varies significantly by gender and context.
+Our findings show that smartphone placement varies significantly by gender and context.
 While men often use front pants or jacket pockets, women frequently store phones in purses or backpacks (\textbf{RQ1}).
-During physical activity or certain daily routines, users may not carry their phones at all, leading to gaps in sensing coverage (\textbf{RQ2}).This variability can hinder systems that assume consistent on-body smartphone availability.
+During physical activity or certain daily routines, users may not carry their phones at all, leading to gaps in sensing coverage (\textbf{RQ2}).
+This variability can hinder systems that assume consistent on-body smartphone availability.

-Other examples include IMU sensors placed in front pants pockets~\cite{leng2024emotion} —an approach unsuitable for many users. \citet{bian2024earable} propose custom earables and smartwatches to reduce smartphone dependence, though adoption may be limited due to comfort and hardware constraints.
-Similarly, while shoe-mounted sensors~\cite{hardegger2014enhancing} improve motion capture during sports, they are rarely used outside those contexts.
-As~\citet{mirtchouk2016automated} note, accuracy gains from multi-sensor setups often come at the expense of wearability.

-We recommend designing systems that \textbf{do not assume smartphones are always on-body}.
-Incorporating complementary wearables or fallback strategies in case of data gaps can improve sensing reliability across diverse real-world scenarios.